Skip to main content

 According to INRIX, a traffic analytics firm, in 2022, the average time Americans spent in traffic was 51 hours.
 While this may seem like a lot, the United Kingdom had it worse, with an average of 80 hours of traffic delays.
 In addition to the time lost, Americans also had to bear an average of $546 in fuel costs due to traffic delays.
 These figures represent a significant increase from the previous year.
 However, it’s important to note that the year-on-year increase may not be particularly meaningful without additional context.

 First, If you drive, you may have experienced “phantom traffic jams,” where there seem to be no accidents or construction, but you still come to a stop.
 Experts call these jams "jamitons."
 You can help prevent them by avoiding tailgating.
-When one driver suddenly slows down or brakes, the next driver does the same to avoid a collision, and this creates a wave that can last for up to 1000 yards.
+When one driver suddenly slows down or brakes, the next driver does the same to avoid a collision, creating a wave lasting up to 1000 yards.
 To avoid phantom traffic jams, studies suggest that you should keep an even distance between the car in front of you and the one behind you, without tailgating, but while keeping an eye on the rearview mirror.
 This way, drivers have more space to adjust their speed gradually, reducing the likelihood of creating a jamiton.

 If you have ever driven in Los Angeles or its surrounding freeways, it's obvious how bad traffic congestion can get.
 However, unlike other cities, Chicago's traffic has worsened since 2020.
 According to INRIX's annual global rankings, it is now the most congested city in the United States by a significant margin.
 The average commuter in Chicago spent 155 hours in traffic delays in 2022.
 On a global scale, Chicago is almost tied with London, which INRIX identified as the highest-traffic city in the world.

-There’s traffic everywhere–and yes we have to learn how to deal with it.
+There’s traffic everywhere–and yes, we must learn how to deal with it.

 I’m Patrick Ball; thanks for listening.
 See you in the next episode.